aileks/shelf-sync/README.md

 <p>A simple app to log all the books you've read (or want to read).</p>

-App is now in alpha.
+App is now in beta.
 [Go check it out!](https://www.quillify-app.com/)

 ### Home Page